 IIT MBA Fees 2025 - Top IITs Fee Structure for MBA in India

-IIT MBA fees are surprisingly lower than IIMs which makes IITs a lucrative option for many candidates to pursue an MBA course.
-IIT MBA fee comes to around Rs.
+IIT MBA fees 2025 are comparatively lower than those of IIMs, which makes IITs a lucrative option for many candidates to pursue an MBA course.
+IIT MBA fees 2025 come to around Rs.
 8 lakhs to Rs.
 14 lakhs.
 The MBA from IITs allows them to acquire an aspired post-graduate program like an MBA from the finest academic institutions in the country for a much more affordable price.
-It often saves them from the financial trap that many aspirants find themselves in after completing their MBA from premier expensive IIMs.
+It often saves them from the financial stress that many aspirants find themselves in after completing their MBA from premier, expensive IIMs.
 Out of 23 IITs, 8 IITs offer MBA programs across various specialisations through their management departments.

 This Story also Contains